 We are asking the Government to make this policy change alongside a national awareness campaign about sun protection.
 With the impact of climate change meaning increasing temperatures in the UK, this measure is becoming increasingly urgent.

-You can help us by emailing your MP to ask them to support the campaign.
+Write to your MP to ask them to support the #VATBurn campaign.

 Yours sincerely,